How a Drop Down Provision Could Affect Your Insurance Coverage After a Crash

 Crash victims do not need to try to pursue compensation on their own.
 You have the right to hire an attorney for help.
 However, your choice of attorney is important.
 You need an experienced lawyer with a track record of success who is prepared to go to court to fight for full compensation.

-At TSR Injury Law, our Bloomington-based car accident lawyers have secured $300 million on behalf of our clients, including victims of motor vehicle crashes.
+At TSR Injury Law, our Bloomington-based car accident lawyers have secured more than $1 billion on behalf of our clients, including victims of motor vehicle crashes.
 There are no upfront fees or legal obligations with our services.
 We have extensive knowledge of the law and a record of success battling insurance companies looking to underpay claims.

 Experienced attorneys.
 Proven results.
 Call (612) TSR-TIME.